UCL-BLIC/legion-buildscripts/cytofpipe/v1.2/README.md

 _________________
 </center>

 This pipeline was developed to by Lucia Conde at the BLIC - UCL Cancer Institute, in collaboration with Jake Henry from the Immune Regulation and Tumour Immunotherapy Research Group, for the automatic analysis of flow and mass cytometry data in the UCL cluster __Legion__.
+Any UCL researcher can access the pipeline via legion.
+Researchers from other institutions can download the stand-alone version of Cytofpipe and run it directly in their personal computers.
+An external script developed by Heng Li (https://github.com/lh3/asub) is also provided so that users can easily submit Cytofpipe to their cluster queue system (LSF, SGE/UGE, SLURM) if desired.

-Currently, Cytofpipe v1.2 can be used to run standard cytometry data analysis for subset identification, for comparison of groups of samples, and to construct scaffold maps for visualizing complex relationships between samples.
+Cytofpipe v1.2 can be used 1) to run standard cytometry data analysis for subset identification, 2) for comparison of groups of samples, and 3) to construct scaffold maps for visualizing complex relationships between samples.
 The methods underneath Cytofpipe v1.2 are based on publicly available R packages for flow/cytof data analysis

 - Cytofpipe **--clustering** is based mainly on cytofkit (https://bioconductor.org/packages/release/bioc/html/cytofkit.html), which is used for preprocessing/clustering, and openCyto (https://www.bioconductor.org/packages/release/bioc/html/openCyto.html), for basic automated gating.